Amazon RDS Blue/Green Deployments

 • Numerous BLOBs

-• If the application makes heavy use of files (audio files, videos, images, and so on), it is a better choice to use S3 to store the objects instead of database engines Blob feature and use RDS or DynamoDB only to save the metadata
+• If the application makes heavy use of files (audio files, videos, images), use S3 for object storage and RDS or DynamoDB for metadata

 • Automated scalability